fteem/old_blog/_posts/2016-01-19-reactive-programming-rxruby.md

 on the Reactive Systems paradigm.
 Also, the Reactive JavaScript community is **super vibrant**, unlike the Ruby community.
 But, let's hope for the best!

-As for me - I am looking for anyone that's profficient with RxRuby, to review my RxRuby Koans, so we can get it moving somewhere.
+As for me - I am looking for anyone that's proficient with RxRuby, to review my RxRuby Koans, so we can get it moving somewhere.

 ## Notes